-Ever since we announced our Battle of Richmond tour last year, I have tried to find as many primary sources related to the battle that I can possible find.
+Ever since we announced our Battle of Richmond tour last year, I have tried to find as many primary sources related to the battle that I can possibly find.
 So far, newspapers have been a good source for those sources.
 Not surprisingly, with the battles happening in the east at the exact same time, the newspapers tend to be filled with news from that theater, with little given to the great Confederate victory in Kentucky.
 However, every now and then, one can discover some good little nuggets and stories.
 "Orleans," a rider with Scott's Louisiana cavalry, provided readers in Mobile with a good summary of the Confederate cavalry action before, during, and after the Battle of Richmond in the Kentucky Campaign.
 It doesn't cover the entire campaign, and stops after the Battle of Munfordville, but it gives us a nice glimpse into a little discussed outfit.

 Next year, we will again have our Richmond tour, so be on the lookout for any updates coming out for that.
 We plan on expanding and improving the tour for 2022, and doing something to benefit the Battle of Richmond Association.